본문 바로가기

 The Effect of Franchise Food Service Employees’ Emotional Labor on Role Stress, Job Burnout and Turnover Intention

-JO MI NA 1 Cha, Jae Bin 2
+JO MI NA 1 JAEBIN CHA 2

 1수원대학교